devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## My Sources

-I am basing this guide on a combination of conference talks, blog articles by respected Flutter developers, official documentaions, scientific papers that cover cross-platform mobile development in gerneral and many other sources.
+I am basing this guide on a combination of conference talks, blog articles by respected Flutter developers, the official documentation, scientific papers that cover cross-platform mobile development in general and many other sources.
 All sources used in the guide are listed in the chapter [*References*](https://github.com/Fasust/flutter-guide/wiki/600-References).
 To better understand all the theory, I also developed the Wisgen app [(Faust 2019)](https://github.com/Fasust/wisgen) using the Flutter Framework and the BLoC Pattern [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE).

 # 100-The-Flutter-Framework

 ## Introduction

 This Chapter will give you a basic understanding of how the Flutter Framework [(Flutter Dev Team 2018h)](https://flutter.dev/) works as a whole.
 I will showcase the difference of Flutter to other Cross-Platform approaches and how Flutter works *under the hood*.
-You will also be introduced to the concepts of *state* [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt) and flutters way of rendering an app as a tree of *widgets*.
-In addition to this, You will gain an understanding of how Flutter Handels Asynchronous Programming.
+You will also be introduced to the concepts of *State* [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt) and Flutter’s way of rendering an app as a tree of *Widgets*.
+In addition to this, you will gain an understanding of how Flutter Handels Asynchronous Programming.
 And Lastly, you will learn how to communicate with the Web within the Flutter Framework.

 ## Contents of the Chapter